At a glance

 Red blood cells remain in the circulation for approximately 73 days before they are broken down and recycled by the spleen, liver and bone marrow.

 There are two forms of anemia, regenerative and non-regenerative.

-Regenerative anemia – This is the most common type of anemia in cats.
+- Regenerative anemia – This is the most common type of anemia in cats.
 The bone marrow is able to produce red blood cells but this may not occur quickly enough to replace red blood cells which are lost.
 Regenerative anemia can be further broken down into diseases which cause blood loss (such as trauma or certain parasites) and diseases which cause red blood cell destruction (hemolytic anemia).

-Non-regenerative anemia – Inadequate red blood cell production is classified as non-regenerative anemia.
+- Non-regenerative anemia – Inadequate red blood cell production is classified as non-regenerative anemia.
 This is where the body is unable to produce enough red blood cells in the bone marrow.

 |Hemorrhage (blood loss)||The danger of sudden blood loss is twofold.
 Hypovolemic shock is the reduction of blood (more importantly, blood plasma, the fluid component of blood) which makes it harder for the heart to pump blood around the body resulting in multiple organ failure.|

-Parasites such as worms, fleaswhich feed on the cat’s blood, kittens are particularly vulnerable, as are cats with heavy parasite burdens.|
+|Parasites||Worms, fleas which feed on the cat’s blood, kittens are particularly vulnerable, as are cats with heavy parasite burdens.|

 |Gastric ulcers||Open sores which develop in the layers of the stomach which expose the delicate tissues to stomach acid resulting in internal bleeding.|

 Regenerative anemia (due to red blood cell destruction):